 Early Notables of the Hasledine family (pre 1700)

-More information is included under the topic Early Hasledine Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Hasledine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hasledine family to Ireland

 Some of the Hasledine family moved to Ireland, but this topic is not covered in this excerpt.